major-segfault/khalilstemmler-website-2019/src/pages/articles/oop-design-principles/command-query-segregation.md

 ### What's wrong with this code?

 - While the `CommentRepo` method is deceptively named `postComment`, it's not only responsible for posting the comment, but also for retrieving the comment that was posted.
 Developers reading the method signature might get confused as to the **single responsibility** of this method. `QUERY` capability should be delegated to a new method, perhaps `getComment(commentId: string)`.
 - There's an issue in not generating the id for the `Comment` from within the [domain layer](/articles/enterprise-typescript-nodejs/clean-nodejs-architecture/), but leaving it up to the persistence layer (Sequelize) as shown here.
-That can lead to blantant violation of the principle _in order to know_ the identifier of the [Entity](/articles/typescript-domain-driven-design/entities/) just saved to the database.
+That can lead to blatant violation of the principle _in order to know_ the identifier of the [Entity](/articles/typescript-domain-driven-design/entities/) just saved to the database.
 That poor design forces calling code executing a `COMMAND` to not _only_ know if the `COMMAND` succeeded or failed, but also forces the `COMMAND` to return the value if successful.

 ### Fixing it